This post may contain affiliate links. This blog generates income via ads.

 One of my favorite things about simple syrup is that you can make delicious, flavored variations of it!
 This makes it even more versatile when using it in coffee, tea, or cocktails.

 For instance, I love using my vanilla simple syrup in homemade vanilla iced coffee.
+The same goes for my caramel simple syrup and a glass of salted caramel cold foam cold brew!
 And homemade pumpkin spice syrup is perfect for a pumpkin chai latte.

 Of course, the traditional, unflavored simple syrup is perfect in my most favorite cocktail – the Lillet rosè martini!